sjorge/asmd/README.md

 asmd aims to replace a few bash glue services
  I have for my personal SmartOS nodes.

-The following will be implemented:

-* admin tag over vnic :: support for the admin tag to be over a vnic

 ## hostname service
 Configures hostname and/or domain name.
 ### /usbkey/config example for hostname service